OGFRdev/E-commerce-Shipping-Data-Analysis/README.md

 * Delivery Time: From the total shipments made, 4,436 were delivered on time (40.3%) and 6,563 were delivered late (59.7%).

 ### Conclusion
-Female customers with 50.4% made up the higher percentage of the customer block.
+Female customers, comprising 50.4% made up the higher percentage of the customer base.
 Ship was the most common means of shipment.
+Shipments were delivered late regardless of the mode of shipment used.
+Shipments via Road and Flight need to be bolstered as the margin of 'On time' deliveries when compared to shipments via Ship.

 ### Recommendations
+Customers should be encouraged to use other shipment methods to even out the workload.
+Discounts are good incentives and should be continued.